google/mobly/CONTRIBUTING.md

 # Contributing
 Want to contribute?
 Great!
-First, read this page (including the small print at the end).
+First, read this page.

-### Before you contribute
+## Before you contribute
 Before we can use your code, you must sign the
 [Google Individual Contributor License Agreement] (https://cla.developers.google.com/about/google-individual)